Walk Through British Art (1840 - 1890): Pre-Raphaelites, William Turner and beyond

 Tuesday, the 19th of September 13:00 - 15:30

 The art tour is focused on art works produced during the reign of Queen Victoria.
-Her reign, the longest of any British monarch, saw dramatic changes in industry, science, politics and culture.
+Her reign saw dramatic changes in industry, science, politics and culture.
 Works range from genre scenes of everyday life, in which artists address topical issues, to Pre-Raphaelite paintings and works by British impressionist artists.

 Art History Context: